Tovah Feldshuh: Film and television

 In 1973, Feldshuh appeared on television in a supporting role in Scream, Pretty Peggy.
 In 1976, she also had a supporting role in Ryan's Hope, and in the following year, she played Katharine Hepburn in The Amazing Howard Hughes.
 Also in 1977, she appeared on The Bob Newhart Show as Veronica Kidd, in an episode called "The Heartbreak Kidd" (season five, episode 18), which aired February 5.
 However, Feldshuh came to international prominence as Helena Slomova in the 1978 miniseries Holocaust, based on Gerald Green's novel.
 Between 1991 and 2007, Feldshuh had a recurring role as defense attorney Danielle Melnick on NBC's Law & Order.
 In 2017, Feldshuh reprised her role as Melnick, who was by then a Cook County judge, in Dick Wolf's Chicago Justice, a companion program to his Chicago Fire, Chicago P.D., and Chicago Med that was situated primarily in the Cook County, Illinois, court system.

 Feldshuh's feature-film appearances have included Lady in the Water, The Triangle Factory Fire Scandal, A Walk on the Moon, Happy Accidents, Brewster's Millions, The Idolmaker, The Blue Iguana, A Day in October, The Believer, Love Comes Lately, Just My Luck, and Kissing Jessica Stein.
 She also appeared as Ruthie in the 2004 film The Tollbooth.

 Feldshuh appeared in Goyband, co-starring Adam Pascal, Amy Davidson, Cris Judd, Dean Edwards, Tibor Feldman, and Natasha Lyonne.
 She was also slated to star in the psychological thriller Acts of Mercy.
 In 2009, Feldshuh recorded the song "Bein Nahar Prat" for Pioneers for a Cure, with the proceeds benefiting Ellen's Run.

 In 2012, she appeared as Mossad agent Rivka in the Covert Affairs episode "Wishful Beginnings".
 In 2014, she appeared in the film She's Funny That Way.

 In March 2015, Feldshuh made her debut in a starring role on AMC's highly rated The Walking Dead.
 Feldshuh had never seen the show before being cast as former politician Deanna Monroe, whose character Feldshuh says she based on Hillary Clinton.
 She also appeared in the six-part miniseries Flesh and Bone, which debuted in 2015 on Starz.

 From 2015 to 2019, Feldshuh had a recurring role on the musical comedy Crazy Ex-Girlfriend as Naomi Bunch, the image-conscious and hypercritical mother of the show's main character, Rebecca Bunch, played by Rachel Bloom.

+In 2025, Tovah Feldshuh became the subject of a feature-length documentary film, Tovah, directed and produced by David Serero.
+Marking more than five decades of stage and screen work, the film traces Feldshuh’s career from her early Broadway appearances in the 1970s to later prominent projects in theatre, television, and cabaret.
+The star-studded film stars Oscar Isaac, Dustin Hoffman, Kristen Bell, Patti LuPone, Stephen Schwartz, Peter Gallagher, Adam Brody, Rachel Bloom, Julie Benko, Jared Grimes, Daryl Roth, Chris Silbermann, Michael Adler, Daniel Roher, Elie Chouraqui, Katie Couric, Joy Behar, Erin Foster, Sharon Bialy, Julie Platt, David Fishelson, and more.